Deepanshu-Jangra/YourPlaces-backend/README.md

-Dont forget to create a uploads folder inside root folder backend and make a images folder inside uploads.
+Dont forget to create a uploads folder inside root folder backend and then create a images folder inside uploads.